moiri/streamix-rts/SMX_CHANGELOG.md

  - Add net config option `expected_rate` which allows to log warning if the net rate is lower or higher than expected.
+ - Allow to allocate a state which can be shared between nets.

 -------------------